Forest Hills Eastern High School: History

-Additional Bonds
+Additional bonds

 Over time, additional improvements have been made to FHE.
 Namely, in 2009 multiple science laboratories in the school were expanded to include enough space for a classroom in order to create a more efficient learning environment.
 Following this in November 2013, voters in the Forest Hills District approved a $45 million bond to address the technology, security, and building needs of the district.
 In March 2014, the Forest Hills School Board approved $25 million of the funds to go out to the schools.
 At FHE, this was used to build an auxiliary gymnasium (3rd gym) and an additional parking lot to accommodate the new construction.
 The add-on parking lot holds up to an additional 100 cars at max capacity.
 The new auxiliary gym includes a mezzanine (doubles as a track), restrooms, locker rooms, and an additional boiler.
 Doug Johnson, the school board president at the time, stated that The auxiliary gym is a tremendous benefit for the students, parents, and families, but it wouldn't be possible without the strength of our community coming together to support our schools.

 In addition to the gymnasium, many other minor features were included in the renovation.
 Features such as heated sidewalk in front of the main entrance, electronic security measures for external doors (electronic locks), a new secure entrance for athletes, and various bandwidth/Wi-Fi improvements for technology across the district.
 The majority of these projects were finished just after the school year began in the Fall of 2015.

-2018 Ballot Bond Proposal
+2018 ballot bond proposal

 In April 2016, Superintendent at the time Dan Behm invited parents across the Forest Hills School district to participate "Contingent Growth Task Force."
 This task force was a think tank for solutions that could address the districts concerns with student enrollment exceeding the districts capacity.
 The task force concluded that EMS would need to take on 6th grade students from both elementary schools the fed into it.
 This entailed the proposed construction of additional classrooms into the EHS/EMS campus.

 In 2018 the Forest Hills School board voted on and approved the a 15-year $130-million bond to go to vote.
 Following this, voters approved the November 6 bond Ballot proposal for the school district.
 According to FHPS, the funds are being spread out over the entire district and are going towards various school upgrades: improving infrastructure and replacing old systems; improving classrooms, curriculum, and teacher resources; improving or replacing security systems.